ReesyJordan1/Cryptocurrencies/README.md

 ## Summary

-It's much easier to plot the data and visualize the results by employing the power of PCA in dimensionality reduction.
-Moreover, we found out that K = 4 is the best value for our KMeans model.
-Training the model using these principal components and with K = 4, we can group similar crypto currencies together.
+It's much easier to plot the data and visualize the results by using the power of PCA in dimensionality reduction.
+I found out that K = 4 is the best value for our KMeans model.
+Training the model using these principal components and with K = 4, I grouped similar crypto currencies together.